 Look at the Earphones Indicator

-If you're an Android user, then you can’t check the battery levels using your phone.
-In this case, simply check the earphones themselves.
+You can't check your phone's battery levels if you're an Android user.
+In this case, check the earphones themselves.
 The headphones come with a feature that can help you gauge how much charge they have left.